SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 In addition to scores for a character’s attributes and skills, she has Fate Points and Character Points.
-You can spend these points in particularly diﬃcult and heroic situations.
+You can spend these points in particularly difficult and heroic situations.

 When you spend a Character Point, you get to roll one extra die when you character tries to complete a task.
 You may choose to spend